flavio-mathphysics/STEM-AI-Portfolio/Physics/Evaluation_003.md

-Problema:
+Problem

 A mass of 5 kg accelerates at 2 m/s².

-IA responde:
+Calculate the force.

+AI Response

-F = 5 + 2 = 7 N
+F = 5 + 2

-Avaliar e corrigir.
+F = 7 N

+Evaluation

+Incorrect.

+Error Type

+Force Calculation Error

+Explanation

+The model added mass and acceleration instead of applying Newton's Second Law.

+Force is calculated using:

+F = ma

+Substituting the values:

+F = 5 × 2

+F = 10 N

+The correct operation is multiplication, not addition.

+Correct Answer

+F = 10 N